iwpnd/fastapi-aws-lambda-example/README.md

 # Disclaimer
-This is old, I won't answer issues or emails regarding the project anymore.
-Not even sure if you can still do it this way.
+I won't answer issues or emails regarding the project anymore.

+The project is old and not maintained anymore.
+I'm not sure if it still works this way, but maybe it can still serve as a starting point for your exploration.

 # fastapi-aws-lambda-example